Acme Attractions: Andrew Czezowski

 The Acme accountant, Andrew Czezowski, seeing the potential in the crowd the store attracted, started up The Roxy, the first punk-rock venue in London, so that people could go from the store and have some place to party.
 Letts was the first house DJ.
 Czezowski attended the 100 Club Punk Special in September 1976.
 He managed Generation X and The Damned and later founded The Fridge nightclub at 390 Brixton Rd in 1981.

 Chelsea

-Chelsea, a band, formed in August 1976 and were originally managed by John Krivine and Steph Raynor, and was in direct competition with Malcolm McLaren's SEX and Sex Pistols.
+Chelsea, a band, formed in August 1976 and were originally managed by John Krivine and Steph Raynor, and was in direct competition with Malcolm McLaren's Sex and Sex Pistols.

 Boy London

 Seeing the success of punk and how a new market was created for punk related clothing and merchandise, Stephane Raynor and Israel-based businessman John Krivine closed Acme Attractions to create Boy London, at 153 King's Road, in 1976.

+John Krivine hired Genesis P-Orridge and Peter Christopherson for branding of Boy.
 Vivienne Westwood licensed designs to Boy, who issued them, some with alterations, over the next eight years.
 Krivine sold the company in 1984.